-On Oct 5,6,& 8 2015, RCRV presents its annual seminar on the 2016 Rockwell Collins Insurance program for Rockwell Collins retirees at Kirkwood Training and Outreach Service Center in Marion.
+On Oct 3,4, and 5 2016, RCRV presented its annual seminar on the 2017 Rockwell Collins Insurance program for Rockwell Collins retirees at Kirkwood Training and Outreach Service Center in Marion.

-If you are unable to attend one of these seminars, or would like a copy of the handouts, the handouts are available at:
+If you were unable to attend one of these seminars, or would like a copy of the handouts, the handouts are available at:

 Rockwell Collins Insurance Presentation Hand-outs 2017 Pdf format